 Based on favorable reviews, I decided on Handwriting Without Tears.
 We found that the workbooks were user-friendly and clear, and both my daughter AND (eventually) my younger son enjoyed using them for basic writing instruction.

-Note: All About Spelling is part of All About Learning Press which also offers their All About Reading program.
-I didn’t know about All About Reading when I first taught my daughter to read using Hooked on Phonics, otherwise, I may have tried it.
-Based on our success with All About Spelling, I feel confident that All About Reading is a high quality, user-friendly reading program!
+Note: I didn’t know of All About Reading when I first taught my children to read using Hooked on Phonics, otherwise, I would have tried it.
+Based on our success with All About Spelling, I suggested All About Reading to fellow homeschoolers, as well as a friend who teaches in a traditional classroom as a reading specialist.
+They all used the program with great success which is why I feel confident recommending All About Reading.
+I have no doubt that it is a high-quality, user-friendly reading program!

 Beginning in third grade, we used Daily Grams to cover basic grammar.
 Nothing fancy, but solid, simple to implement, and thorough.
 Additionally, we focused on weekly copy work and dictation, using passages from our favorite books.